webdev03/meowclient/README.md

 console.log("My status is " + (await me.getStatus()));
 ```

-You might be able to use this **without even logging in by not running .init** on the session.
+Some features are available without logging in if you don't run the `session.init` function.

 ### The CJS way (if you still use it)